How to Plot a Line Chart in Python using Matplotlib

 • unemployment_rate

-Here is the complete data:
+Here is the complete dataset:

 The ultimate goal is to depict the above data using a Line chart.